- Research article

 There are several limitations to this study.
 First, due to its retrospective nature, the study was exposed to memory bias of the participants when responding to the questionnaires.
 The subgroup analyses may be subject to low statistical power due to the limited number of participants.
 Body mass index and other pre-existing comorbidities in the form of American Society of Anesthesiologists’ (ASA) classification and Charlson Comorbidity Index (CCI) were not evaluated.
 Additionally, a matched non-treatment cohort was not available, which would have allowed for a more in-depth analysis of the effectiveness of BoNT-A injections.
 Fluoroscopic or ultrasound guided injection was not utilized in the study to improve potential accuracy.
 A greater number of females were examined compared with male patients; PFPS is thought to more commonly affect female patients, so this may be representative .
 Lastly, this study was performed in a single medical clinic, thus limiting its external validity.
 Despite these limitations, the findings of our study are promising and can be used as a platform for future investigations on this topic.

-Treatment of PFPS by utilizing BoNT-A injections confers a cost- and time effective alternative to both ongoing conservative management and/or surgery for individuals with refractory anterior knee pain.
+Treatment of PFPS by utilizing BoNT-A injections provides a cost and time effective alternative to not only ongoing conservative management but also surgical intervention for patients experiencing refractory anterior knee pain.
 It significantly improved functional outcomes and reduced pain in patients who had exhausted conservative treatment methodologies.
 However, larger prospective studies are needed to evaluate the effectiveness of the herein described intervention and characterize the patients who will benefit most from it.

 Availability of data and materials